 The Madigan Library offers a variety of assistive technology for library patrons.

 Disability and Access Resources does not provide individual tutoring for students with disabilities.
-However, all students, with or without disabilities, have access to free tutoring offered by the Academic Success Center.
+However, all students, with or without disabilities, have access to free tutoring offered by Tutoring Services.

 Available Adaptive Equipment

 Disability and Access Resources offers a limited amount of adaptive equipment that can be borrowed each semester.
 Loans are made on a "first-come, first-served" basis.
 One-on-one training is available for most of the adaptive equipment.

 - Roller ball mouse

 - Special chairs